mlakmal/angular/README.md

 ### Routes

   - Separate route configuration into its own file.
-Examples might be `routeResolver.js` for the main module and `adminRouteResolver.js` for the `admin` module.
+Examples will be `appRoutes.js` for the main module and `adminRoutes.js` for the `admin` module.

 ## Application Structure LIFT Principle